-Iran's government spokeswoman said a working group is reviewing the obstacles facing foreign investment in the country, expressing hope that Iran would witness the presence of investors from Europe and other countries in the next few months moved and we are witnessing investment in some projects by BRICS members, but in the case of non-BRICS countries, a working group is reviewing the situation and I hope that in the next few months, with the removal of obstacles, we will witness the presence of investors from Europe and other countries."
-She said Iran enjoys very good relations with the BRICS member countries but tailed schedule in various parts
+Iran's government spokeswoman said a working group is reviewing the obstacles facing foreign investment in the country, expressing hope that Iran would witness the presence of investors from Europe and other countries in the next few months.

-Fatemeh Mohaierani said that there are two categories of countries.
+Fatemeh Mohajerani said that there are two categories of countries.
 One is the member states of BRICS group of emerging economies, in which Iran is also a full member, that interactions with them are reviewed under BRICS, and the other is the non-BRICS countries, such as some European ones.